IHadToEnterAName/runpod_OCR_testing/README.md

 # Corporate Document Assistant (RAG + Vision)

 This repository contains a professional AI assistant designed for corporate document analysis and information retrieval.
 The system utilizes Retrieval-Augmented Generation (RAG) and Vision-Language Models to process text, structured documents, and visual data from PDF, DOCX, and image files.
-This was tested using a **RTX 5090 GPU**
+This was tested using a **RTX 5090 GPU**.

 ## Overview